The Brauer group of the moduli stack of elliptic curves: The low-dimensional -cohomology of

-of presheaves on affine schemes over $\ZZ$.
+of presheaves on affine schemes over $\ZZ$; the first map sends a homomorphism $f\colon \mu_{n,R} \to \mathds{G}_{m,R}$ to the image of the canonical class $\H^1(\B_{\pl}\mu_{n,R}, \mu_n)$ under $f_*$ and the second map is part of the Kummer sequence.
 The leftmost term is a sheaf and it is a standard fact that it is represented by the constant \'etale group scheme $C_n$.
 See~\cite{fermat}*{Section V.2.10} for example.
 The fppf-sheafification of the rightmost term is $\R^1_{\pl}d_*\mu_n$.
-To see that the induced map of sheaves are isomorphisms, we may check on stalks in the fppf topology.
-If $R$ is a strict Hensel local ring with algebraically closed residue field, then $\Gm(R)/n=0$ so that $\H^1_{\pl}(\B_{\pl}\mu_{n,R},\mu_n)\iso\H^1_{\pl}(\B_{\pl}\mu_{n,R},\Gm)[n]$.
-Moreover the descent spectral sequence shows that
+To see that the induced map of sheaves are isomorphisms, it is sufficient to check on stalks in the fppf topology \cite{gabber-kelly}*{Remark 1.8, Theorem 2.3} and in particular if $R$ is a Henselian local ring with algebraically closed residue field \cite{gabber-kelly}*{Lemma 3.3}.
+If $R$ is such a local ring, then $\Gm(R)/n=0$ so that $\H^1_{\pl}(\B_{\pl}\mu_{n,R},\mu_n)\iso\H^1_{\pl}(\B_{\pl}\mu_{n,R},\Gm)[n]$.
+Using that $\Pic(R) = 0$, the Leray--Serre spectral sequence for the cover $\Spec R \to \B_{\pl}\mu_{n,R}$ shows that